 Answers to Common Questions About the Flu Vaccine

-And Why You Should Get the Flu Vaccine Every Year
+And Why You Should Get Vaccinated Against the Flu Every Year

 This fall presents a unique challenge because of the overlap between seasonal flu and COVID-19.
 For this reason, it’s extremely important that you get a flu vaccine this year to protect yourself.